gentlemankz/hedwiq-voice-agent/README.md

-# Hedwiq Agent
+# Luframe Agent

-A Python-based LiveKit agent that provides real-time transcription and AI-powered insight extraction for Hedwiq meetings.
+A Python-based LiveKit agent that provides real-time transcription and AI-powered insight extraction for Luframe meetings.

 ## Overview